mbarcia/CSV-Payments-PoC/docs/PUBLISHING.md

      ```bash
      mvn release:perform
      ```
-   - This will checkout the tagged version and run the deployment process with the `release` profile
+   - This will check out the tagged version and run the deployment process with the `release` profile

-3. **Alternative Manual Process**:
+### When to Use the Versions Plugin Approach

+Use this manual approach only when you need fine-grained control or the Release Plugin is not available:

+1. **Manual Version Update**:
    - Update the version using the Maven Versions Plugin:
      ```bash
      mvn versions:set -DnewVersion=1.0.0